-Explore the world of writing.
+Explore the world through writing.
 Join us for ‘What’s Life Got To Do With It?’.
-A diverse panel of novelists and poets discuss how the world today affects their writing.
-This event is hosted by Lisa de Nikolits.
+A panel of novelists and poets discuss how the world today affects their writing.
+Authors Mayank Bhatt, Terri Favro, Catherine Graham, Kevin Hardcastle and Grace O’Connell will be guided through a thought-provoking discussion by award-winning writer Lisa de Nikolits.

 Mayank Bhatt immigrated to Toronto in 2008 from Mumbai (Bombay), where he worked as a journalist.
 His short stories have been published in TOK 5: Writing the New Toronto and Canadian Voices II.
 In Canada he has worked as a security guard, an administrator, and an arts festival organizer.
 He lives in Toronto with his family.